 - Creating and exploring research questions that synthesise our own interests with the course material.

-Together, the participants created an open-access collective text, First Act, (the first volume published in Greek on intersectionality).
+Outcome: Together, the participants created an open-access collective text, First Act, (the first volume published in Greek on intersectionality).
+This was presented at the second annual Feminist No Borders Summer School (June 2019) and at the Philo/Sophia Conference at Panteion University (December 2019).